last updated: July 2021

 Olivia Walker, BS 2016, currently Research Associate at Natural Resources Defense Council.
 Topic: Refined paleomagnetism of Mesoproterozoic rocks in the Kunene region, southern Congo craton, Namibia.

-XinXin Xu, BS/MS 2016, currently Chief of Staff / Director of Finance and Operations at Northspyre.
+XinXin Xu, BS/MS 2016, currently Director of Corporate Development at KoBold Metals.
 Topic: Paleomagnetism of the Mesoproterozoic Barby Formation, southern Namibia.

 Taylor Kilian, PhD 2015, currently Data Scientist at KoBold Metals.
 Topic: Paleomagnetism of Proterozoic dikes in the Wyoming craton: Implications for the assembly of Laurentia.